baileympearson/cs278-asgn5/README.md

 # Answers:
 ## Question 1:
 1. Yes, either in rand at the sauté spot, pub, or the library cafe
+2. Library cafe always.
 ## Question 2:
 1. How much time I have to socialize
+2. Based on wait time and on healthy option availability
 ## Question 3:
 1. My lunch break is long enough that this is not an issue
+2. Yes.
+I will try my best to get to the location as soon as possible after class is let out and often will eat on the way to class.
 ## Question 4:
 1. Yes, but only if it were a busy day and the place had study spots nearby
+2. Yes.
+I would have more time to actually eat the food rather than slam it in as I walk to my next obligation.
 ## Question 5:
 1. That would be fairly clutch
+2. Yes.
 ## Question 6:
 1. Possibly, depending on how easy it would be
+2. Yes.
 ## Question 7:
 1. yes, but the idea might suffer from the tragedy of the commons
+2. Yes, I think a lot of students try to just get something to eat between classes or their next obligation and knowing where this can be done with the least hassle is a service I think students would use.
 ## Question 8:
 1. honesty, not entirely
+2. Yes.
 ## Question 9:
 1. waiting time would be ideal, potentially if there were items that were out of stock
+2. How crowded it is, availability of open seating, wait times.
 ## Question 10:
 1. 10% error
+2. I would say an error rate of anything greater than 10 minutes over would be unacceptable especially if I have increased my walking distance to find a location with a shorter wait time.